 Title 27, sections 21840 and 22211 require a cost estimate for landfill post-closure maintenance.
 The Discharger’s 30 July 2010 PC/PCMP included a cost estimate for landfill post-closure maintenance.
 The total estimated annual cost for postclosure maintenance and monitoring provided in the PC/PCMP, including 20% contingency, was $1,443,100 in 2010 dollars.
 The corresponding 30-year cost was $43,293,000 in 2010 dollars.
-See Finding 112.
+See Finding 144.
 This Order requires that the Discharger maintain financial assurance with CalRecycle in at least the amount of the post-closure maintenance cost estimate adjusted annually for inflation.
 As of 2014, the balance of the post-closure maintenance fund was $1,845,158.
 In 1994, CalRecycle approved a Pledge of Revenue Agreement (Resolution No. 94-1137) proposed by the Discharger per title 27, section 22228 as the postclosure financial assurances mechanism for the site.
 This agreement is still in effect.

 Title 27, section 22221 requires a cost estimate for corrective action of all known or reasonably foreseeable releases.
 In a 20 October 2008 letter, Central Valley Water Board staff approved a 30 September 2008 cost estimate of $1,677,090 in 2008 dollars submitted by the Discharger for corrective action of all known or reasonably foreseeable releases at the landfill.
 The approved cost estimate included the costs of installing four deep landfill gas extraction wells extending to the base of LF-1 to address a hypothetical gas release at unlined Module I (i.e., LF-1).
 On 30 January 2009, CalRecycle approved a Pledge of Revenue Agreement (Resolution R-08-686) per Title 27, section 22245 as the mechanism for corrective action financial assurances the site.
 This Order requires that the Discharger maintain financial assurance with the CalRecycle in at least the amount of this cost estimate, as adjusted annually for inflation.
 As of 2014, the balance of the corrective action fund was $61,607.

+On 31 July 2020, the Discharger submitted a Joint Technical Document (JTD) to CalRecycle for the Facility.
+The JTD included the Preliminary Closure and Post-Closure Maintenance Plans (Preliminary CPMP).
+On 30 April 2021, the Discharger submitted an update to the Post-Closure Operations and Maintenance Cost Estimates.
+CalRecycle approved the Preliminary CPMP on 12 April 2022.
+However, the Preliminary CPMP does not include post-closure cost estimates for Class II Calaveras SI unit.
+This Order requires submittal of a Preliminary CPMP for Calaveras SI, including post-closure cost estimates and financial assurance mechanism update, as specified in Financial Requirements section F and Provision H.9.i.

 CEQA AND OTHER CONSIDERATIONS